frederikprijck/blog.kwintenp/_posts/2017-08-20-multicasting-operators-in-rxjs.md

 ### Retryable

 As stated before, a multicasting operator will share the underlying subscription towards it's subscribers and acts as a proxy.
 But what happens when this source observable throws an error?
 There are multicasting operators that will retry subscribing to the source observable when it threw an error.
-Lets put this into a marble diagram:
+Let's put this into a marble diagram:

 ```typescript